-Section 26 of the bill appropriates the proceeds of certain taxes and fees for refund to local governments.
-Section 26(c) of the bill sets out intent language to the effect that refunds to local governments may be assigned to another state agency.
+Section 25 of the bill would appropriate the proceeds of certain taxes and fees for refund to local governments.
+Section 26(d) of the bill sets out intent language to the effect that refunds to local governments may be assigned to another state agency.
 The Department of Revenue has recently encountered instances when a political subdivision has assigned the right to receive such shared taxes to a state agency, usually as a means to pay an existing obligation.
 This intent language seeks to enact substantive law and should be set out in statute.

-Section 27 of the bill appropriates amounts necessary for debt service on a range of bonds.
+Section 26 of the bill would appropriate amounts necessary for debt service on a range of bonds.

-Section 28(a) of the bill is the constitutional budget reserve (CBR) "reverse sweep" provision.
-Deposits in the CBR for FY 2008 that were made from subfunds and accounts other than the operating general fund to repay appropriations from the CBR are appropriated from the budget reserve fund to the subfunds and accounts from which they were transferred.
+Section 27(a) of the bill is the constitutional budget reserve (CBR) "reverse sweep" provision.
+Deposits in the CBR for FY 2009 that were made from subfunds and accounts other than the operating general fund to repay appropriations from the CBR are appropriated from the budget reserve fund to the subfunds and accounts from which they were transferred.
+This subsection passed with the requisite super-majority vote required by art.
+IX, sec.
+17(c) of the Alaska Constitution.

-Section 28(b) of the bill appropriates to the CBR the unrestricted interest earned on investment of the general fund balances for FY 2009.
+Section 27(b) of the bill would appropriate to the CBR the unrestricted interest earned on investment of the general fund balances for FY 2009.
 This amount is intended to compensate the CBR for any use by the general fund of CBR monies for cash flow purposes during the fiscal year.